rbisdorff/Digraph3/docSphinx/tutorial.rst

    dominance    :  1.0
    absorbency   :  1.0

-Both these results make sense, as in a completely empty or indeterminate digraph, there is no interior of the digraph defined, only a *border* which is hence at the same time initial and terminal.
-Notice however, that in the latter indeterminate case the complete set of nodes verifies only weakly the internal stability condition (see above).
+Both these results make sense, as in a completely empty or indeterminate digraph, there is no *interior* of the digraph defined, only a *border* which is hence at the same time an initial and terminal kernel.
+Notice however, that in the latter indeterminate case, the complete set of nodes verifies only weakly the internal stability condition (see above).

-Other common digraph models, allthough being clearly oriented, may show nevertheless no apparent laterality, like **odd chordless circuits**, ie *holes* surrounded by a circuit of odd length.
+Other common digraph models, allthough being clearly oriented, may show nevertheless no apparent laterality, like **odd chordless circuits**, ie *holes* surrounded by an *oriented cycle* -a circuit- of odd length.
 They do not admit in fact any initial or terminal kernel.

 >>> from digraphs import CirculantDigraph
 >>> c5 = CirculantDigraph(order=5,circulants=[1])